-STEM GEEKS will be held for Y7 & 8 students from 1.25-2pm every Thursday lunchtime in Room 36.
+STEM GEEKS will be held every Monday lunchtime in Room 37.
 Here students get to work on a great range of activities and practical work in all aspects of STEM.

 (Please come and see Mrs Caldwell for lunchtime passes or more information)